The effect of snoring on the brain, heart and risk of cancer

 Sufficiently good sleep is essential for our health.
 Three new studies show how dramatic sleep disorders can be.
 These have dealt with the health damage that can result from obstructive sleep apnea.

-Around 900 million people worldwide suffer from it obstructive sleep apnea (OSA), in Germany there are about 26 million (as of 2019).1 The sleep of those affected is impaired by breathing pauses and snoring – with drastic consequences for their health.
+Around 900 million people worldwide suffer from it obstructive sleep apnea (OSA), in Germany there are regarding 26 million (as of 2019).1 The sleep of those affected is impaired by breathing pauses and snoring – with drastic consequences for their health.
 At the European Respiratory Society International Congress (ERS) in Barcelona (Spain), scientists presented three studies on the subject.2,3 They found that snorers have an increased risk of mental decline, blood clots and cancer.

 sleep apnea and cancer risk